saltzmanjoelh/mocking/README.md

 ## Multiple Inputs

 The `fileExists(atPath:)` example is simple because it's a single input.
 Things start to get slightly tricky when you start adding values to the Context.
 Take for example `copyItem(at srcURL: URL, to dstURL: URL) throws`.
 You will need to use the `@ThrowingMock` [property wrapper](Sources/Mocking/Mocks/ThrowingMock.swift) since this function throws.
 The wrapped value takes a closure with a single Context `(Context) throws -> Value`.
 However, `copyItem(at:to:)` needs a source and destination.
-My first solution is to create a tuple for this:  `((src: mySrcURL, dstURL: myDestURL)) throws -> Void)`.
-You can use the tuple, but this prevents us from using the `wasCalled` helper because it requires the Context to be Equatable and tuples cannot confrom to Equatable.
+My first attempt ata solution is to create a tuple for this:  `((src: mySrcURL, dstURL: myDestURL)) throws -> Void)`.
+You can use the tuple, but this prevents us from using the `wasCalled` helper because `wasCalled` requires that the Context is Equatable and tuples cannot confrom to Equatable.
 You end up with assertion code that looks something like this:

 ```swift
 XCTAssertTrue(fileManager.$copyItem.usage.history.contains(where: { entry in